 - 1. Set the crane on fully extended outriggers in a location where enough space available for mounting the jib. - 2.
 Attach a guide rope to the eye on the bottom tip of the jib. - 3.
-Remove pin (1) and swing out the middle folding section of tri-fold ramp.
+With the boom in horizontal postion, disengage T handle lock pin (1) from jib stowage bracket by pulling down on pin and rotating 90 degrees.